All Episodes

 Been trying to get talked to you since your Sacramento days.

-Well, it's as your lucky day.
+Well, this is your lucky day.

-I want to address the draft, uh, Rush.
+I want to address the draft, Rush.

-Um, I'm all for the draft.
+You know, I'm all for the draft.

-I I think the draft served its purpose.
+I think the draft served its purpose.

 I had many of my friends that I grew up with were drafted.

-Uh usually it taught them a trade.
+Usually it taught them a trade.

-When they got out, they uh could find a job, which probably they wouldn't have done hanging around after high school.
+When they got out, they could find a job, which probably they wouldn't have done hanging around after high school.

 Let me ask you a quick question.